-These websites were optimized for page speed ranking from red, yellow and the green perfect 100 page speed score.
-The experiment was to understand how much the site speed factor affects search engine ranking.
-So I needed a low, medium and perfect score.
+These websites were optimized for page speed ranking scores from red and yellow to the green perfect 100-page speed score.
+The experiment was to understand how much of a factor site speed is for search engine ranking.
+Hence a low, medium, and perfect score versions.

-To understand more about the elements of site speed check out the core web vitals which are the metrics used by Google to rank site speed.
-To make your site fast you can use a JAMStack strategy as a baseline.
+To understand more about the elements of site speed, check out the core web vitals, metrics made and used by Google to describe and define users’ experience while the page is loading.
+BTW, one of the ways to make your site fast is to rely on jamstack architecture as a baseline for your website development.

 Below are the actual page speed scores measured the day I added them to the Google index.

-After 8 weeks the ranking in Google for the optimized term is:
+After eight weeks, the ranking in Google for the optimized term is:

 - Green: #1 with feature snippet